datacarpentry/python-ecology-lesson/_extras/guide.md

 ### Dictionaries Challenges

 * Changing dictionaries: 2.
-Reassign the second value.
+Reassign the value that corresponds to the key `2`.

-Make sure it is also clear that access to 'the second value' is actually just about the key name.
+Make sure it is also clear that access to 'the value that corresponds to the key `2`' is actually just about the key name.
 Add for example `rev[10] = "ten"` to clarify it is not about the position.

 ~~~
 rev